2008–09 Nebraska Cornhuskers women's basketball team

-The 2008–09 Nebraska Cornhuskers women's basketball team represented the University of Nebraska in the 2008–09 NCAA Division I women's basketball season.
+The 2008–09 Nebraska Cornhuskers women's basketball team represented the University of Nebraska–Lincoln in the 2008–09 NCAA Division I women's basketball season.
 The Cornhuskers were coached by Connie Yori.
 The Cornhuskers are a member of the Big 12 Conference and did not qualify for the NCAA tournament.
 Those hopes were tempered with the loss of two-time first-team All-Big 12 forward Kelsey Griffin to a season-ending ankle injury in late-August.
 Despite playing without Griffin, the Huskers fought their way to a 9-3 record early in the season that included a dramatic come-from-behind win over No. 24 Arizona State on Dec.
 28. Nebraska, which had received votes in the USA Today/ESPN Coaches Top 25 for five weeks, knocked off a Sun Devil squad that went on to advance to the 2009 NCAA Elite Eight.
 However, just days after defeating ASU, the Huskers took another hit inside with the loss of junior center Nikki Bober to a season-ending knee injury.
 Without two of their most experienced post players for a final non-conference game at five-time NCAA Final Four participant LSU, the Huskers closed non-conference play at 9-4 with all four setbacks coming to 2008 NCAA Tournament teams, including three on the road.